Yale-Medicaid/Documentation/docs/data_science/venv/py_venv.md

 python -m ipykernel install --user --name=my_venv
 ```

-Then, you can open up a juptyer notebook within GitBash with `jupyter notebook`.
+Then, open a juptyer notebook within GitBash with `jupyter notebook`.
 Now when you create a new notebook you will be able to select this virtual environment when starting a new notebook:

 ![Selecting an environment for a jupyter notebook](../../images/jupyter_venv.png){: style="height: 200px;width: 200px;display: block; margin: 0 auto"}